On this page you can find all information needed for an exchange semester on bachelor's level.

 “Welcome Back” small group advisory meetings

-The International Office offers special group meetings to students returning from their semester abroad.
+The International Office offers small group advisory meetings to students returning from their semester abroad.
 These meetings are intended to make your return easier and provide you with information on important things you need to get done once you’re back in Vienna.

 Obtaining your Transcript of Records from the partner university

 Transcripts of Records are usually sent directly to the International Office, where the coordinators will confirm the authenticity of the documents.
 You will be informed by email once the document is ready to be picked up at the IO Front Office.
 Usually 1-2 months after the end of the semester.
 Some partner universities send their Transcripts of Records directly to the students via email or postal mail.
 In case you receive your transcript directly from your partner university, you can go to the Study Regulations & Credit Transfer Office, located in the Study Service Center in the LC building, on level 2 and request the credit transfer process.

 Credit transfer and confirmation of your IBW International Experience

 All WU students who have completed an exchange semester organized by the International Office are required to write a report on their experiences, including an evaluation of the courses taken.
 The reports are reviewed by the International Office and, if complete, made available online.
 Please fill out the report template and upload it here.

 After your return to Vienna, you have to complete several formalities related to your grant.
 Please click this link for further information on grants.